felimomo/Walleye-Revised-Paper/fisheries.md

 We visualize this data in {ref}`fig:rewards` where the (interpolated) density of utilities obtained by each policy is plotted, and we record summary statistics for this data in {ref}`tab:rew-table`.
 Moreover, to get a more detailed comparison of the dynamics induced by each HCR, we simulated an additional episode where we recorded the stock biomass, mean fish weight and exploitation rate.
 To improve comparisons between policies, we used the same time-series of stochastic deviations $\{r_t\}_{t=1, \dots, 1000}$ across all of the latter set of simulations.
-Finally, in order to compare policy responses in the aftermath of a large recruitment year, we performed $n=500$ simulations of short time-series (30 time-steps) in which the first year was a large recruitment year, and the subsequent years had normal recruitment.
+Finally, in order to compare policy responses in the aftermath of a large recruitment year, we performed $n=500$ simulations of short time-series (30 years) in which the first year was a large recruitment year, and the subsequent years had normal recruitment.
 That is, for these simulations we used
 \begin{align}
   r_1 &\sim \mathrm{Unif}(10,\, 30),\\